-Due to the sheer volume of work necessary to serve nearly 300 students, 35 staff members, and parents, we are always in need of volunteers at school.
+Due to the sheer volume of work necessary to serve nearly 250 students, 35 staff members, and parents, we are always in need of volunteers at school.
 Our wonderful school volunteers help in the office, work with classroom teachers in preparing materials and helping individual students, and aid in the library, cafeteria, field day, or at the crosswalk in the morning.
 Numerous volunteers make Holz PTA and LSIC the best and most effective school organizations around!
 The school hosts a Volunteer Appreciation Tea each spring in May to honor our caring volunteers!

 If you are interested in being a volunteer, please refer to the Holz Volunteer Handbook for more information.
 It will be included in your beginning of the year school packet.
 A volunteer form will be sent home with students at the beginning of school with the Volunteer Handbook.
 Please return your completed volunteer form to the office or call the school secretary or principal at 348-1906.
 In order to protect the safety and security of children and staff, Kanawha County School district policy now requires a criminal background investigation for school volunteers who work in the school on a daily basis.

 On the first day of school, the PTA sponsors a welcome/coffee for parents in the library at 8:15 a.m.
 Sign up sheets will be available for various PTA committees to support programs of interest to students and parents.
 Please join us to get to know other parents in your child's classes and learn more about volunteer opportunities at school.
+Sign up sheets will also be available during Open House which is scheduled for August 10th.
+Call the school for more information.